bbatsov/metaredux/_posts/2024-02-19-flycheck-updates.md

 ## NonGNU ELPA

 I've filed a request to submit Flycheck to [NonGNU ELPA](https://elpa.nongnu.org/), one of Emacs's official package repositories.
 Let's see how this will go.
 I'm hoping to have there Flycheck and many of its extensions in the long run.

+**Update:** Sadly, Flycheck's NonGNU ELPA application [was rejected](https://lists.gnu.org/archive/html/emacs-devel/2024-02/msg00657.html).
+Supposedly it doesn't offer clear advantages over the built-in Flymake, so it shouldn't be included.
+It was also hinted that now Flycheck is obsolete and should be deprecated.
+A somewhat disappointing outcome, but definitely not unexpected.
+Oh, well - in MELPA we trust!

 ## Help Welcome